fenase/BigExcelCreator/README.md

 # Introduction
-Create Excel files using OpenXML SAX.
+Create Excel files using OpenXML SAX with styling.

-Note: This package is a work in progress.

-Styling is available, but instructions are pending.
+This is specially usefull when trying to output thousands of rows

 # Usage
 1. Instantiate class `BigExcelWritter` using either a file path or a stream (`MemoryStream` is recommended).